Reverse Wireless Charging: Benefits, Risks, and Battery Impact

 It’s inefficient

-For every 2% of battery you add to one device, 5% drains from the other.
+For every 2% of battery, you add to one device, 5% drains from the other.
 This is an electrical transfer loss of 60%.
-Furthermore, reverse wireless charging creates a large amount of heat and requires the device to act like a wireless power bank to be placed facedown for a long period of time: it takes an hour to charge just 10% of the battery.
+Furthermore, reverse wireless charging creates a large amount of heat and requires the device to act like a wireless power bank to be placed facedown for a long period: it takes an hour to charge just 10% of the battery.

 Bad for your Battery